 • Perform a factory data reset

-Simultaneously press and hold the Side button until the slider appears, then select and drag the Power icon to the right.
+Press and hold the Side button until the slider appears, then select and drag the Power icon to the right.
 To turn back on, press and hold the Side button until you see the Apple logo.

 If a power cycle/restart does not resolve your issue, perform a soft reset.
 Press and hold the Side button and Home button until you see the Apple logo.

 If you are having connectivity issues, you can try resetting your network settings.
 This will delete all network settings, returning them to factory defaults.
-From the home screen, select the Settings app > scroll to and select General > Reset > select Reset Network Settings > select Reset Network Settings again to confirm.
+From the home screen, select the Settings app > scroll to and select General > Transfer or Reset iPhone > select Reset > Reset Network Settings > select Reset Network Settings again to confirm.

 If you are still having issues with your device, you may need to do a Factory data reset (Master reset).
 This will reset all settings to their defaults and erase all data stored on iPhone, including your contacts, messages, and music.